nuttlabs/the-streamline/ulysses/The Streamline/ChatGPT can see hear speak browse and generate stunning photos.md

 ### DALL·E 3 becomes the top image generator.
 - The third version of OpenAI’s image-generating model, DALL·E, is widely considered to overtake Midjourney as the best image generator.
 - In addition to profoundly realistic photos, it effectively incorporates text into images.
-- It’s available now, for free, with [Bing Image Creator](https://www.bing.com/images/), and it’s [coming this month to ChatGPT](https://www.theverge.com/2023/9/20/23881241/openai-dalle-third-version-generative-ai).
+- It’s available now, for free, with [Bing Image Creator](https://www.bing.com/create), and it’s [coming this month to ChatGPT](https://www.theverge.com/2023/9/20/23881241/openai-dalle-third-version-generative-ai).

 ### Bard can reference other Google apps.
 - [Bard](https://bard.google.com) is Google’s AI chatbot.
 It has always accessed the web, but with [Extensions](https://blog.google/products/bard/google-bard-new-features-update-sept-2023/), it can find and show relevant information from Gmail, Docs, Drive, Maps, YouTube, Flights and other Google tools.
-- A new "Google it" lets you double-check Bard’s using traditional Google Search.
+- And a new "Google it" option lets you double-check Bard’s using traditional Google Search.

 ### Anthropic launched Claude Pro and received $4 billion from Amazon.
-- Anthropic makes [Claude](https://claude.ai/), a leading ChatGPT competitor best known for upholding human values via a “constitution” and accepting larger amounts of information for summarizing, analyzing or otherwise referencing when prompted.
+- Anthropic makes [Claude](https://claude.ai/), a leading ChatGPT competitor best known for upholding human values via a “constitution.”
 - For $20/mo. (the same as ChatGPT Plus), its new subscription model, [Claude Pro](https://www.anthropic.com/index/claude-pro), offers 5x more usage, prioritization during peak periods, and early access to new features.
 - This week, Amazon announced a [$4 billion investment in Anthropic](https://www.searchenginejournal.com/amazon-bets-big-on-ai-startup-anthropic-with-4-billion-investment/497156/), one of the largest investments in any AI company.
-Anthropic will use Amazon Web Services, and the two companies will collaborate strategically for mutual advancement.
+Anthropic will use Amazon Web Services (AWS), and the two companies will collaborate strategically for mutual advancement.

 ### Meta brings AI to Instagram, WhatsApp and Messenger.
 - Meta [announced](https://www.theverge.com/2023/9/27/23891128/meta-ai-assistant-characters-whatsapp-instagram-connect) its own AI assistant and a range of AI characters that will be available across its apps.